Hearders History, Family Crest & Coats of Arms

 The surname Hearders was first found in Kent, where family members were Lords of the manor Lyminge.
 The earliest recorded ancestor is Robert de Hardres, who lived during the reigns of Edward the Confessor and William the Conqueror.
-He held his lands from the Archbishop of Canterbury, which consisted of a church, a mill, and a fishery of forty eels, as recorded in the Domesday Book
+He held his lands from the Archbishop of Canterbury, which consisted of a church, a mill, and a fishery of forty eels, as recorded in the Domesday Book.

 Early History of the Hearders family

 This web page shows only a small excerpt of our Hearders research.
-Another 249 words (18 lines of text) covering the years 1676, 1610, 1681, 1664 and 1679 are included under the topic Early Hearders History in all our PDF Extended History products and printed products wherever possible.
+Another 195 words (14 lines of text) covering the years 1642, 1606, 1669, 1635, 1673, 1660, 1688, 1686, 1736, 1718, 1764, 1676, 1610, 1681, 1664 and 1679 are included under the topic Early Hearders History in all our PDF Extended History products and printed products wherever possible.

 Hearders Spelling Variations

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Hearders has been recorded under many different variations, including Hardress, Hardres, Hardresse, Hardrese, Harders and many more.

 Early Notables of the Hearders family (pre 1700)

-Another 38 words (3 lines of text) are included under the topic Early Hearders Notables in all our PDF Extended History products and printed products wherever possible.
+Another 41 words (3 lines of text) are included under the topic Early Hearders Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hearders family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Hearders or a variant listed above: Tryntie Harders, who sailed to New York in 1643; J.G. harder to Philadelphia, Pa. in 1808; and J.W.
 Harders, who settled in San Francisco, Cal. in 1853..